hello-yaowq/as-1/com/as.application/board.mpc56xx/README.md

-By default, this project support the machine MPC5634M_MLQB80 only, but event for this a empty template project should be created by codewarrior v2.10 IDE as below filre structure.
+By default, this project support the machine MPC5634M_MLQB80 only, but event for this an empty template project should be created by codewarrior v2.10 IDE as below file structure.

 ```sh
 MPC5634M_MLQB80